NailoTB/ising-model-in-cpp/README.md

 ./runOne.sh
 ./runPhase.sh
 ```
-The first simulation depicts the magnetization process from a half-magnetized state at T = 1.
+The first simulation depicts the magnetization process from a dispersed state at T = 1.
 The second simulation depicts the phase transition from a magnetized state to a dispersed state.

 The scripts compile the simulator, runs it and creates an animation.
 The initial state is seeded.
 The spin-flip algorithm is the Metropolis-Hastings algorithm.
 To do: More refactoring.
 Explain physics.